 When to buy a Real Christmas Tree?

-This is quite an important factor when deciding to select a christmas tree.
+This is quite an important factor when deciding to select a Christmas tree.
 If you are a first time customer you should consider the space and room temperature when deciding when to purchase.
 Regular customers may have traditions on when to bring a tree inside their home and they also have a fairly good idea how long it will last.
 If you are unsure it would be best not to buy too early.
 Each year after your first purchase you can buy a few days earlier.
 We recommend using a water stand which helps keep your tree fresh for longer and keeping your tree away from direct heating sources.
+The traditional date to buy a tree is 8th December, so just before or after this date is the best time to choose your tree.